azhou2003/azhou2003/README.md

 # 👋 Hi, I'm Anjie!

-I'm a software engineer based in Houston, TX, with a degree in Computer Science from Texas A&M University (Class of 2025).
+I'm a software engineer from Houston with a degree in Computer Science from Texas A&M University (Class of 2025).
 I'm especially interested in applied AI and cryptography.

 🌐 [anjiezhou.dev](https://anjiezhou.dev)